Learn Vedic Meditation with Georgia Vavasour

 Meditation for Children

 The 'Children's Technique' of Vedic Meditation, which is practiced by the child with the eyes open whenever the child feels like it, is taught to children of 4-8 years during a one hour session.
 Children aged 9-12 are taught a specialised children’s version of the Vedic Meditation course over 3 x 1 hour sessions.
-Children 12 and over have the opportunity to join the full Vedic meditation course either alone or accompanied by a parent who is also learning.

 An image of child meditating in a beam of sunshine

-What does the science say about this technique?
+What does the Science say about this Technique?

-Meditation has been the subject of hundreds of thousands of studies.
-The science is clear, meditation literally changes the brain.
-Of particular note are the studies (listed below) which have been conducted on Transcendental Meditation ("TM"), definitively proving a wide range of benefits resulting from regular practice of TM, which support the benefits obtainable from the regular practice of the technique of Vedic Meditation.
+• Of particular note are the studies (listed below) which have been conducted on Transcendental Meditation ("TM"), definitively proving a wide range of benefits resulting from regular practice of TM, which support the benefits obtainable from the regular practice of the technique of Vedic Meditation.

-• ### + DECREASED DEPRESSION
++ DECREASED DEPRESSION

 Brooks J.S., et al. Transcendental Meditation in the treatment of post-Vietnam adjustment.
 Journal of Counseling and Development, 64:212–215, 1985.